letsencrypt/cp-cps/CP.md

 2. Redirects MUST be to resource URLs with either the "http" or "https" scheme.
 3. Redirects MUST be to resource URLs accessed via Authorized Ports.

+**Note**:
-**Note:** Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+  * For Certificates issued prior to 2021-12-01, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.
+  * For Certificates issued on or after 2021-12-01, the CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
+This method is NOT suitable for validating Wildcard Domain Names.

 ##### 3.2.2.4.20 TLS Using ALPN